bartlewis/code-samples/README.md

 The top level of directories defines the type, while the second level defines the name of the project where that code is from.

  - apps-ios
    - pegg
  - web-backend
    - lms_lite
    - pegg
  - web-frontend
    - peggmaker
    - peggsite
    - peggmaker

 ## Project Code Samples ##

 ### apps-ios/pegg ###
 The [Pegg app](https://itunes.apple.com/us/app/peggsite/id989587847?ls=1&mt=8) is a social media app, for iPhone.
 These samples include a few ViewControllers that I built for different pages within the app.

- - Objectice-C
+ - Objective-C

 ### web-backend/lms_lite ###
 LMS Lite is an application that allowed our State & Local Government customers to host their web-based training.
 These samples include a PHP/Prado based wrapper that I created around a command line utility, and a class that represents a page/view within the application.